For a reliable and speedy way to get around London, why not take a famous London Double Decker Bus?

 How to Pay for your Bus Journey

-Important information first – It is not possible to pay for a London Bus journey with cash.
+Important information: It is impossible to pay for a London Bus journey with cash.

-A standard single fare will cost you £1.50, but it needs to be paid for using a Oyster card, Visitor Oyster card, contactless debit card or Travelcard.
+A standard single fare will cost you £1.65, but it needs to be paid using an Oyster card, Visitor Oyster card, contactless debit card or Travelcard.

-As long as you use the same card for each journey you make, the amount you’ll pay will be capped at £4.50 if you only travel within London’s boundaries.
+If you use the same card for each journey, the amount you’ll pay will be capped at £4.95 if you only travel within London’s boundaries.

 If you are travelling from outside the UK, then you need to check with your bank for any charges that could be incurred or transaction fees that may apply.

-If you would like more details about bus fares in London, please refer to Transport For London’s website www.tfl.gov.uk.
+If you want more details about bus fares in London, please refer to Transport For London’s website, www.tfl.gov.uk.

 Bus and Tram Passes in London

-A valid Bus and Tram Pass can be used on the TFL tram and bus network in the capital, which do not have fares that are governed by ‘zones’.
+A valid Bus and Tram Pass can be used on the TFL tram and bus network in the capital, which does not have fares governed by ‘zones’.

 Keep reading for more information on Bus Fares.